It is one of a suite of products and services offered by the AAFP to enhance members’ abilities to fulfill their practice and career goals.

-The mission of Family Practice Management is to give family physicians the tools and information they need to build rewarding practices and improve patient care.
+The mission of FPM is to give family physicians the tools and information they need to maintain efficient and effective practices, enhance the patient experience, and maximize their professional satisfaction.

 1. To help family physicians enhance their skills in all aspects of practice except for the strictly clinical, especially the following: